andrewfolsom/Iron-Curtain-Legacy/moveREADME.txt

 4) BANKING - Enemy follows a smooth curve from their spawn point to either the bottom or edge of the screen.

+5) DIAG RUSH - Enemy unit rushes from their spawn to the bottom of the screen following a diagonal line.

-5) SPECIAL BEHAVIOR - Movement patterns for enemies that will remain on screen until destroyed by the player
+6) SPECIAL BEHAVIOR - Movement patterns for enemies that will remain on screen until destroyed by the player